-Your doctor may also use neuropsychological test to determine the severity of any mental deficiencies.
+Your doctor may also use a neuropsychological test to determine the severity of any mental deficiencies.

 WKS treatment should begin immediately.
 Prompt treatment may delay or stop disease progression.
 Treatments are also able to reverse nonpermanent brain abnormalities.

 Treatment may first involve hospitalization.
 At the hospital, you’ll be monitored to ensure your digestive system is absorbing food properly.

 The treatment for WKS may include: